programminghistorian/ph-submissions/en/drafts/originals/facial-recognition-ai-python.md

 Let's take this image as an example:

-{% include figure.html filename="en-or-facial-recognition-ai-python-03.png" alt="Visual description of figure image" caption="Figure 3.
+{% include figure.html filename="en-or-facial-recognition-ai-python-03.png" alt="Close-up picture of a pug dog’s face." caption="Figure 3.
 Image of a dog" %}

 If you zoom in, you can see that what human eyes perceive as an image of a dog are actually individualized, colorized pixels:

-{% include figure.html filename="en-or-facial-recognition-ai-python-04.png" alt="Visual description of figure image" caption="Figure 4.
+{% include figure.html filename="en-or-facial-recognition-ai-python-04.png" alt="Extreme close up of a dog’s face showing individually colored pixels." caption="Figure 4.
 Zoomed in and pixelated image of dog's nose" %}

 When a computer opens an RGB file such as a `.png` or a `.jpg`, each pixel is represented by three numbers, each between 0 and 255, which signify the intensities of that pixel in red, green, and blue.
 Higher values indicate more intense shades.
 For example, 0,0,255 indicates a pixel that is entirely blue.
 A `.png` or `.jpg` image with a resolution of 256x256 pixels therefore contains a list of 65,536 triple RGB color codes.